 The CRI represents the difference in spectral content between a measured light source and a black body radiator with the same color temperature and flux output and is tested using a special set of color samples.
 The maximum possible CRI is 100.

 A typical cool white LED has a CRI around 72.
 Most neutral and warm white LEDs have a CRI around 82.
-Our neutral white LEDs have a CRI of around 87.
-The differences between conventional LEDs and higher CRI LEDs are quite dramatic when compared side-by-side.
+Our high CRI white LEDs have a CRI of around 93.
+The differences between conventional LEDs and high CRI LEDs are quite dramatic when compared side-by-side.
 Skin, plants and even rocks take on a very natural tone and show much more vibrant colors.

 The efficiency of a white LED depends on two different factors.
 The first is how efficiently the LED converts electricity into light.
 The second is how closely the white spectrum matches the sensitivity curve of your eyes.
 Remember, the lumen corresponds to the visible part of the spectrum multiplied by the sensitivity curve of your eyes.
 Your eyes are much more sensitive to green light than they are to red or violet light.